 LIBOR Transition

-In the United States, the Federal Reserve formed the Alternative Reference Rates Committee (ARRC) in 2014 to determine the implications of a LIBOR phase out and identify an alternative reference interest rate that can be used for a large volume and broad range of financial products and contracts.
-The committee was also charged with creating a plan that would facilitate the transition from LIBOR to an alternative rate.
-This transition is now underway.
+In the United States, the Federal Reserve formed the Alternative Reference Rates Committee (ARRC) in 2014 to determine the implications of a LIBOR phase out and identify an alternative reference interest rate to be used for a large volume and broad range of financial products and contracts.
+The committee was charged with creating a plan that would facilitate the transition from LIBOR to an alternative rate.
+Freddie Mac is a member of the ARRC and has actively engaged with FHFA and other ARRC members on the transition plan.
+As planned, U.S. dollar LIBOR ceased publication on June 30, 2023, and the transition away from reliance on LIBOR has occurred.

-How Does this Affect Freddie Mac Multifamily?
+How Has this Affected Freddie Mac Multifamily?

 News and Updates